Swimming with your period: is it possible? Tips and tricks

 This avoids the unpleasant surprise of blood running down your thighs after swimming.
 So you've got plenty of time to change!

 At Elia, we offer a range of swimsuits with a deliberately low absorption zone, to help the water run off when you get out of the bath!
 The heavier, more viscous blood is absorbed by our organic cotton core, even when lying down for long periods.
 An absorbent zone too high up would create a stagnant pocket of water, weighing down the swimsuit.
 This design also reduces drying time.
 Check them out on our website!
-All in all, this external sanitary protection will make you forget your periods at the pool.
+All in all, this external sanitary protection will make you forget your period at the pool.

 The menstrual cup